dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 ## Update 1.3.0 (coming soon)

 #### How to update to 1.3.0?

-* Step 1: **This version is only compatible with Home Assistant version 0.107 or newer, please make sure you update to 0.107.
-Note that version Dwains Theme 1.2.1 or older wont work again in HA 0.107**
+Follow all the steps below:

-* Step 2: **The way HACS plugins are loaded  is changed its now `/hacsfiles/` path, so update HACS & All Plugins you have installed!
+* Step 1: **The way HACS plugins are loaded  is changed its now `/hacsfiles/` path, so update HACS & All Plugins you have installed!
 And make sure you are at least running HACS 0.22!** _Also if you use any custom plugins make sure you change the path of them too in `dwains-theme/resources/custom_resources.yaml`_

-* Step 3: This version needs Swipe Card so download that in HACS.
+* Step 2: This version needs Swipe Card so download that in HACS.
 Go to HACS -> Plugins -> Search for "Swipe Card" and install it!

+* Step 3: Copy all the files from the 1.3.0 zip file over your existing files.

 * Step 4: `ui-lovelace.yaml` in the root of your HA setup is no longer required so remove this file.

-* Step 5: Copy all the files from the 1.3.0 zip file over your existing files.
+* Step 5: **This version is only compatible with Home Assistant version 0.107 or newer, please make sure you update to 0.107.
+Note that version Dwains Theme 1.2.1 or older wont work again in HA 0.107**

+* Step 6: Reboot your HA!!
+And clear your browser cache.

-* Step 6: From HA 0.107 there is a new function to make multiple dashboards.
+* Step 7: From HA 0.107 there is a new function to make multiple dashboards.
 Dwains Theme will be installed as a individual dashboard so you need to access it left in the menu from now on.
 You also need to configure Dwains Theme as default dashboard on each device in your household.
 You can do this by going to Configuration -> Lovelace Dashboards -> Click on Dwains Theme and click on Set as Default on this device.

 #### Changes: